THE STORY OF CABEL T-B RECORDING

 most outrageous crank call in Cabel T-B history) and another brief advertisement,

-a new "Warm-up drill" ensues called "Exercise with chicken McF*ckits".
+a new "Warm-up drill" ensues called "Exercise with chicken McF*ckits" (this

-off with the outrageous "special bulletin" involving news about Krazy Kelly
+the outrageous "special bulletin" involving news about Krazy Kelly who

 Swinger", the broadcast then switches over to "Tieron" with the first "Tieron's